The Innovative Licensing and Access Pathway (ILAP) aims to streamline patient access to safe, financially sustainable and innovative medicines.

 Being part of the ILAP gives us a great opportunity to build on this valuable work.

-A new tool: the HTA access forum tool
+The HTA access forum

 The tool aims to help developers understand: